michael-lazar/rtv/README.rst

 Browse Reddit from your terminal

-RTV is built in python using the curses library, and is compatable with *most* terminal emulators on Linux and OS X.
+RTV is built in python using the curses library, and is compatible with *most* terminal emulators on Linux and OS X.

 .. image:: http://i.imgur.com/4a3Yrov.gif